-Kristi Waterworth, Project Manager
+Kristi Waterworth, Team Manager

 Growing up in the green, rolling foothills of the Ozark mountains, Kristi Waterworth filled her notebooks with stories about life on her family farm for as long as she could remember.
 No one could have imagined that this barefoot child would take that notepad and make it into a career one day.
 As an award-winning journalist, Kristi documented life in her native Ozarks, preserving people and traditions that were disappearing while capturing breath-taking barns, homesteads and working farms.

 Kristi transitioned into copywriting by accident, but found herself at home right away.
 The relaxed writing style she had cultivated through years spent reading Hunter Thompson combined with her unique newspaper assignments was perfect for helping customers to better understand the products they were interested in purchasing.
 She felt it was a lot more important to build a relationship than to sell them the catch of the day — and she still does.

 Now, Kristi brings her 19 years of professional experience to Top Shelf Copy as Team Manager.
 Not only does she get to write for Top Shelf, she’s fortunate enough to manage an amazing team of professionals who can make your copywriting dreams a reality.